 Al-Thihli K and Sinclair G and Sirrs S and Mezei M and Nelson J and Vallance H

 Detection of a novel intragenic rearrangement in the creatine transporter gene by next generation sequencing.

-Yu H, van Karnebeek C, Sinclair G, Hill A, Cui H, Zhang VW, Wong LJ
+Yu H and van Karnebeek C and Sinclair G and Hill A and Cui H and Zhang VW and Wong LJ

 Carnitine palmitoyltransferase I and sudden unexpected infant death in British Columbia First Nations.

 Sinclair GB and Collins S and Popescu O and McFadden D and Arbour L and Vallance HD